margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Study of History ##
 God's story is forever unfolding.
-The Bible is a history book that shares the chronicles of man, and life lessons.
+The Bible is a history book that shares the chronicles of people, and life lessons.
 Every individual who is born on Earth is born into an existing story of the collective mankind.
-And every individual who is born on Earth has a story being created by God and him or herself.
+Every individual who is born on Earth has a story being created by God and him or herself.
 We are all part of a grand story that is ever-evolving and ever-progressing.
 And everyone has a story of his or her own singing through the earth by God to overcome evil with good.